rasos/faircoin2/doc/CVN-operators-guide.md

 The removal of a CVN will be performed by the chain administrators.

 ### 4.6 How to join
-If you are interested in setting up a CVN, write us at cvn@fair-coin.org.
-Around the 7th to the 8th of September 2016 we are going to publish a form to officialy begin the process of CVN acceptance, and we will notify you to fill in the application form as it comes available.
+If you are interested in setting up a CVN, please fill out the form here https://ocp.freedomcoop.eu/joinaproject/faircoin2-cvn-operators/.

 We will be able to begin when at least 15 CVN are ready.
 After that, the open process will continue to welcome more CVNs to secure the network further.

-More information and discussion is avaiable here: https://fair.coop/groups/faircoop-community/faircoin/faircoin2/
+More information and discussion is avaiable here: https://fair.coop/groups/faircoop-community/faircoin/faircoin2/ or contact us  at cvn@fair-coin.org .